 October 9, 1940: Strike Up The Band is the centerpiece for this full-page ad by MGM promoting their films.

 October 9, 1941: Filming on Babes on Broadway was canceled for the day due to the illness of the film’s director, Busby Berkeley.
-The assistant director’s notes state: “Co. [company] rehearsal cancelled at 11:14 a.m., account illness of Mr. Berkeley.
+The assistant director’s notes state: “Co. [company] rehearsal canceled at 11:14 a.m., account illness of Mr. Berkeley.
 JG [Judy Garland] – Call Cancelled.”

 Photo: Undated photo of Judy and Busby Berkeley on the set of Babes on Broadway.

-October 9, 1942: Judy appeared on the “Command Performance No. 35” with Bob Hope as the host.
+October 9, 1942: Judy appeared on the “Command Performance No. 35” radio show with Bob Hope as the host.
 She sang “It’s A Great Day For The Irish” and “On The Sunny Side Of The Street.”

 Listen to “It’s A Great Day For The Irish” here: